 When students understand that the law of gravity is a small slice into the psyche of God, they will study this law (and all the laws) with more curiosity and consideration as to what the law points to in God’s larger design.
 Indeed, it was a Catholic priest, Father George Lemaitre, whose love of God, lead to his intense interest in physics, which, in turn, lead to his cause for discovering the formula of the big bang.

 The secular universities continue to drift further away from reality.
 How ironic it is as the entire university system came about because of the Catholic Church.
 It was the Church that invented the university institutions as nothing like it had existed in ancient Greece and Rome.
 The first universities at Paris, Bologna, Oxford, Cambridge, Toulouse and others all possessed a papal charter and were ran by the clergy of the Catholic Church.
 These institutions were the vehicle that initiated Europe into the Renaissance period.
 In fact, historian Thomas Woods states, “In the universities and elsewhere, no other institution did more to promote the dissemination of knowledge than the Catholic Church.”

 Because Catholic education can trace itself back to the start of the education system and even more so trace itself back to the one who definitively declared himself to be the truth, Catholic education can free people from the lack of meaning and self-centered nature in secular universities.
 Catholic education shows how uncorking the reality of natural law, and God’s existence will ultimately expand the person’s mind and soul.
-Here, one will discover the truth, and the truth will then set them free.
+Here, Catholic education integrally forms the whole person in learning, activity, prayer and Sacrament.
+This experience delivers one the truth, and the truth will certainly set them free.